-The capital cost of such continuous installations is reportedly higher than that of conventional systems and they are reported to be only suited to plants with a relatively high level of raw material supplies, i.e. more than 50 000-100 000 tonnes per year.
+The capital cost of such continuous installations is reportedly higher than that of conventional systems and they are reported to be only suited for plants with a relatively high level of raw material supplies, i.e. more than $50\,000-100\,000\,t/yr$.

-The use of membrane technology combined with an evaporation step can reduce the operating costs by around 75 % compared with a five-stage multiple-effect evaporator using thermal vapour.
+The use of membrane technology combined with an evaporation step can reduce the operating costs by around 75 % compared with a five-stage multi-effect evaporator using thermal vapour.
 [168, Jevons et al. 2010].